justiniwata/justiniwata.github.io/essays/goalsw.md

 *Why I am interested in Software Engineering*

 The reason I am interested in pursuing software engineering is because of an experience I had back in intermediate school.
 That was the first time I was introduced to coding through programs like Scratch, where I was able to make simple games.
 It was also around this time that I became hooked on playing video games, which made me curious about how they were created.
 Unfortunately, I didn’t have a good enough computer or the knowledge to go deeper into coding at the time.
 Later on, I also developed an interest in engineering, especially in areas like CAD and building things in general.
-Because of this, I asked my brother who is now a mechanical engineer at Ampere Computing about jobs that combine coding and engineering.
-He recommended software engineering, since it involves both programming and problem solving with an engineering mindset.
+Because of this, I asked my brother, who is now a mechanical engineer at Ampere Computing, about jobs that combine coding and engineering.
+He recommended software engineering, since it involves both programming and problem-solving with an engineering mindset.
 That conversation helped inspire me to pursue a degree in software engineering, as it connects my early interest in coding with my passion for engineering and creating things.

 ## Learning more skills

-In the context of programming, this has always been true.
-The difficult problems have always been different, although changes in technology can change the landscape quite a bit.
-"Business" type applications are the things that come to mind for me.
-Those types of applications are usually coupled in some way with people ... and people are awfully hard to deal with!

-Consider that one of the most popular content management systems is also considered the most horrible - Wordpress.
-But really, is there anything that fills that need?
-If it was so easy in the first place, where is the solution?
-Where's the magic CMS that is designed well enough that everyone hops on the boat to use it?

-Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.
+I hope that over time, I will continue to strengthen my skills by becoming more familiar with different programming languages and applying them to new challenges.
+Throughout college, being exposed to various languages has taught me how important it is to adapt, practice, and keep learning.
+These experiences have not only helped me build a foundation in coding but have also shown me the value of problem-solving and persistence.
+To keep improving, I plan to take on more projects that allow me to practice and apply what I have learned, while also pushing myself to explore new tools and concepts.
+By continually building and refining my skills, I will be better prepared for future opportunities and more confident in my ability to grow as a software engineer.

-## Getting experiance
+## Getting experience

 Ever hear people ragging on engineering companies for delivering late and way over budget?
 Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
 Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.